Capital One® Savor® Cash Rewards Credit Card Review

 Capital One® Savor® Cash Rewards Credit Card: A Solid Cash-Back Card Anyone Could Use

-The fact the Savor® Card doesn’t charge an annual fee or foreign transaction fees also makes this card a winner for anyone looking for a simple way to rack up cash-back rewards without paying for the privilege.
+The fact the Savor® Card doesn’t charge a foreign transaction fee, or annual fee the first year, also makes this card a winner for anyone looking for a simple way to rack up cash-back rewards.

 When comparing to other cash-back cards, many would save that the Capital One® Savor® Cash Rewards Credit Card also has one of the easiest rewards programs to understand.
 Earning a flat rate of rewards in two categories and 1% back on all other purchases means you’ll never have to guess how much your rewards will be worth or how much you’ll earn.
 The fact you don’t have to keep track of rotating categories is also a plus since that’s one less step you’ll have to take each quarter.